 Yes, we essentially condemned social media earlier in the post, but what if you start your own hashtag for the highway you take each morning, tweeting about events, thoughts, and sarcastic remarks to people you see in their cars doing the same thing you’re doing?
 It could be a fun time, and it will get your creative juices flowing before work starts.
 Social conversations are continually on the rise and this could be a way to make new acquaintances or expand your network.
 Just remember: if you can’t say something nice, don’t say anything at all and don’t tweet and drive!
 P.S. – If you haven’t already, check out Waze and contribute to helping outsmart traffic!

-Thing #8 – Shop for insurance with BriteBee!
+Thing #8 – Find Trusted Insurance Agents with BriteBee!

-You may be thinking this is impossible with the way online insurance quote tools are setup.
-Fortunately, BriteBee has created a platform you can use to search, share, compare, and communicate with insurance agents all from an app on your phone.
+BriteBee has created an online insurance directory that you can use to search for and communicate with insurance agents online.
 No longer do you need to field dozens of calls or filter through hundreds of spam emails.
 You can control the entire experience.

 Want to see what all the buzz is about?
-Sign up today!
+Visit us online today!

 BriteBee does not support distracted driving, including the use of electronic devices while operating a vehicle.
 Please Bee aware of your surroundings and drive defensively for your safety and the safety of others!